mealinux/xunil_blue_connect/README.md

 > this method takes two parameters
 > one of them is `macAddress` type `String`
-> another of them is `UUIDString` type `String`
+> another of them is `uuidString` type `String`

- if you don't give `UUIDString` parameter, it gives `0x1101`  serial port uuid from itself means it is default
+ if you don't give `uuidString` parameter, it gives `0x1101`  serial port uuid from itself means it is default

 	// takes it as default 00001101-0000-1000-8000-00805F9B34FB
 	// means serial port uuid